KARL: Knowledge-Aware Reasoning and Reinforcement Learning for Knowledge-Intensive Visual Grounding: Method

-We employ Qwen2-VL-72B~\cite{wang2024qwen2} to generate Chain-of-Thought (CoT) rationales.
+To construct high-quality Chain-of-Thought (CoT) training data, we generate reasoning annotations by harnessing high-capacity open-source Multimodal Large Language Models (MLLMs).
 Specifically, the model takes the image, ground-truth entity annotations (names and bounding boxes), and a CoT generation instruction as input, producing detailed reasoning processes for training. \cref{fig:case_cot} illustrates a representative training instance.

+To determine which model produces more effective CoT supervision, we further analyze the downstream SFT performance using CoT data generated by different models.
+As shown in \cref{tab:cot-sft-compare}, CoT data produced by \textbf{Qwen2-VL-72B-Instruct}~\cite{wang2024qwen2} leads to stronger SFT performance on the \textit{Aircraft}, \textit{Car}, and \textit{Reptilia} categories, while \textbf{Qwen3-VL-32B-Instruct}~\cite{bai2025qwen3} performs better on \textit{Bird} and \textit{Food}.
+This observation suggests that different models possess complementary strengths in capturing category-specific visual knowledge during reasoning generation.
+Based on this finding, we adopt a category-aware CoT data construction strategy.
+Specifically, we use Qwen2-VL-72B-Instruct to generate CoT annotations for Aircraft, Car, and Reptilia, and Qwen3-VL-32B-Instruct for Bird and Food, where each model demonstrates superior performance.
+This strategy enables us to leverage the complementary reasoning capabilities of different large-scale models, thereby improving the overall quality and diversity of the generated CoT training data.